sudvarma/upload/README.md

 ## Rough Estimates
 Requirement : Latency to upload / download <= 4 seconds for 5 MB of file size for 95pc of customer Majority of the latest phones comes with 4 core to 8 core processor.
- Worst case upload speed on mobile network could vary 500kbps to 5MBPS Decent download speed on mobile network could vary from 10 to 40MBPS
+ Worst case upload speed on mobile network could vary 500kbps to 10MbPS Decent download speed on mobile network could vary from 10 to 40MBPS

- With 1 Mbps upload speed a 5 MB file would on a single thread would take > 5 seconds.
+ With 3 Mbps upload speed a 5 MB file would on a single thread would take > 10 seconds.
- On a 4 core processor breaking it to 4 chunks should take ~1second.
+ On a 4 core processor breaking it to 4 chunks should take ~ 1/4th time.

  Also S3 could scale horizontally with support of large number of concurrent connections (3000-5000).
 Further fine-tuning is possible with file naming convention and  including varying prefixes of file name also should help.